Configure Okta as a CA with delegated SCEP challenge for Windows with Microsoft Intune

 -

-Supported account types: Select the appropriate supported account type.
-This procedure was tested with Accounts in this organizational directory only ([Your_Tenant_Name] only - Single tenant) selected.
+The following procedure uses Accounts in this organizational directory only ([Your_Tenant_Name] only - Single tenant).

 -